Kerbas-ad-astra/Pathfinder-old/Wiki/Pathfinder.wiki/Distributed-Bases.md

 3. In the Distribution Timer field, enter the number of seconds (game-time) to wait until redistributing your resources.

 # Designer's Notes
 Designing the resource distribution system was a lot of fun.
 I went through several iterations of the architecture and a number of spreadsheet calculations to come up with a solution that was fast and minimized the system memory needed.
 Figuring out how to calculate how much of a resource each distributor was also a challenge.
 My first couple of attempts just flat out didn't work.
 Then my girlfriend pointed out that I should just fill the distributors with required resources (some converters have required resources in order to function, such as the Greenhouse's Dirt requirement) and then distribute the remaining amount to the other distributors.
 That simplified things.
-Then I found a better way to compute each distributor's portion size, and that saved me an extra computing step.
+Then she found a better way to compute each distributor's portion size, and that saved me an extra computing step.
 All in all, I'm quite happy with the end result. :)